Health

 A study from the University of Jyväskylä reveals that individuals with obesity experience fewer positive emotions during exercise compared to those of normal weight, potentially contributing to lower physical activity levels.
 Researchers emphasize the importance of incorporating enjoyment into exercise counseling for weight management.

-Heavy Caring Duties Linked to Accelerated Cognitive Decline in Middle-Aged and Older Adults, Study Finds
+Intensive Caregiving Linked to Faster Cognitive Decline in Older Adults, Major Study Finds

 HealthMay 13, 06:41 AM

-Heavy Caring Duties Linked to Accelerated Cognitive Decline in Middle-Aged and Older Adults, Study Finds
+Intensive Caregiving Linked to Faster Cognitive Decline in Older Adults, Major Study Finds

 A new study reveals that intensive caregiving responsibilities may hasten cognitive decline in individuals aged 50 and older, while moderate caregiving could enhance mental function.
 The research, based on two decades of data from the English Longitudinal Study of Ageing, underscores the complex interplay between stress, responsibility, and brain health.